ProQuest

-ProQuest LLC is an Ann Arbor, Michigan-based global information-content and technology company, founded in 1938 as University Microfilms by Eugene Power, a BA and MBA graduate of the University of Michigan.
+ProQuest LLC is an Ann Arbor, Michigan-based global information-content and technology company, founded in 1938 as University Microfilms by Eugene Power.

 ProQuest is known for its applications and information services for libraries, providing access to dissertations, theses, ebooks, newspapers, periodicals, historical collections, governmental archives, cultural archives, and other aggregated databases.
-This content was estimated to be around 125 billion digital pages, and is commonly accessed through library Internet gateways.
-This includes tools for discovery and citation management, and platforms that allow library users to search, manage, use, and share research.
+This content was estimated to be around 125 billion digital pages.

 The company began operations as a producer of microfilm products, subsequently shifting to electronic publishing, and later grew through acquisitions.
-On December 1, 2021, Clarivate bought ProQuest from Cambridge Information Group for $5.3 billion in what was described as "huge deal in the library and information publishing world".
+On December 1, 2021, Clarivate bought ProQuest from Cambridge Information Group for $5.3 billion in what was described as a "huge deal in the library and information publishing world".
 Clarivate said that the operational concept behind the acquisition was integrating ProQuest's products and applications with Web of Science.

 Businesses

 ProQuest was founded as a microfilm publisher.
 It began publishing doctoral dissertations in 1939, has published more than 3 million searchable dissertations and theses, and is designated as an offsite digital archive for the United States Library of Congress.
 The company's scholarly content includes dissertations and theses, primary source material, ebooks, scholarly journals, historical and current newspapers and periodicals, data sources, and other content of interest to researchers.
-ProQuest Video Preservation and Discovery Service, allows libraries to preserve and provide access to their proprietary audio and video collections.
+ProQuest Video Preservation and Discovery Service allows libraries to preserve and provide access to their proprietary audio and video collections.

 In May 2014, ProQuest LLC also operated businesses under the following names: